 Broken promises and technology that does not live up to the marketing hype are just two results of poorly chosen technology.
-These common pitfalls make choosing the best technology more challenging than ever, with a seemingly endless selection of software tools that are available, along with well-funded marketing that seems to say all the right things.
+These common pitfalls make choosing the best technology more challenging than ever, with a seemingly endless selection of software tools (for example virtual data room provider) that are available, along with well-funded marketing that seems to say all the right things.
 The wrong decision can lead to a low adoption rate, frustration and a big capital loss.
 Even worse is being stuck on a long-term contract for software that no one uses.

 The decision-making process is now more complex than ever since organizations want representation of all the stakeholders that will either use or benefit from the technology.
 Our goal when investing in technology is to have return of 5X.
 When someone in the company proposes a new tech purchase, they have to think through a case as to how the company will benefit to make a 5X return on the investment.
 Once we have decided there is a significant value add in a purchase, we take the following five-step approach to make our decision.